romanschejbal/reactgirls/docs/intro.md

 __can trigger it.__

-The code for such thing could look like the following:
+The code for such a thing could look like the following:

 _original:_
 ```javascript